|Where:||Wirksworth, Derbyshire at the Moot Hall on Chapel Street|

 Wirksworth in Derbyshire is the setting for the last remaining Great Barmote Court; these courts were set up in the twelfth century to regulate the lead-mining industry and the survivor may well be the oldest industrial court in the UK.
 Nowadays the jurisdiction of the court is more limited than in its heyday, but still regulations are upheld and fees collected.
 The official Barmaster and Steward are assisted by twelve jurors.
 Attendees are provided with bread & cheese and beer as well as clay pipes and tobacco, before the proceedings get underway.
 Though it is essentially a private court, the public are welcome to view proceedings.

 It’s usually held on the third Wednesday in April but occasionally it varies to another Wednesday in the month.
-In 2017 it will be on Wednesday April 12th.
+In 2018 it will be on Wednesday April 18th (to be confirmed).